-I didn't watch Firefly when it was on TV -I never heard of it – and that might be why it was canceled after just 1 season.
+I think most of us didnt know about Firefly when it was on TV – and that might be why it was canceled after just 1 season.
 Firefly is is about a band of space pirates – and their passengers – who try to stay one stop ahead of the law.

 While it only lasted 14 episodes, it was later made into a very poplar Hollywood movie called Serenity, which was every bit as good as the TV series.
 To say Firefly is popular is an understatement.
 Over the years, it's basically become sci fi royalty, right up there with Star Trek.
 My favorite episodes were episode #3 (Bushwacked) and the very last episode (Objects in Space).

 Dark Matter had me hooked within the first 1 minute.
 The series is about several people who wake up aboard a space ship (the Raza, love that name) without any memory of who they are.
 Along the way, we eventually discover their secrets and this makes for a very fun ride.